ychang0821/EasyPay/README.md

 # How to use

 for Mac / Linux Users:
-download the easypay-1.0.jar, run $sh run.sh in terminal.
+download the easypay-1.0.jar and run.sh, run $sh run.sh in terminal.
 Application will lunch.

 for Windows Users:
 download the project, run build.cmd, then run run.cmd